 With that done, the really delicate, fiddly job was next—gilding the frame using 23 ½ carat gold leaf.
 This involves applying a glue size which is then used to flood the surface, then applying the gold leaf straight away using a special squirrel-hair brush (gilder’s tip).

-The leaf has to go on flat, otherwise it crumples – making this an incredibly delicate task!
+The leaf has to go on flat, making this an incredibly delicate task!
 Once this is all done, the gold leaf will be toned using watercolours and non-yellowing varnish.
 The aim isn’t to make the frame look brand spanking new, but rather to conserve it so that it survives as long as possible.

-We’ll update this post once Izzy’s finished to show the final result—in the meantime, for more insights you can explore all our posts about conservation work at the museum.
+For more insights from the workshop, you can explore all our posts about conservation work at the museum.